hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 teaching: 0
 exercises: 0
 questions:
-- "How do I invoke KOKKOS with LAMMPS?"
+- "How do I invoke KOKKOS within LAMMPS?"
 objectives:
 - "Learn how to transition from a normal LAMMPS call to an accelerated call"
 keypoints: